logout82/Plexus/README.md

 Notes
 -----
-The release is built with GCC and then "strip creditsd" to strip the debug symbols, which reduces the executable size by about 90%.
+The release is built with GCC and then "strip plexusd" to strip the debug symbols, which reduces the executable size by about 90%.

 miniupnpc